zaadeh/django-commons/README.rst

-This project aims to b a home to common functionality often found in a Django project.
+This project aims to be a home to common functionality often needed in a Django project as a reusable Django app.